How to File a Complaint Against Child Protective Services (CPS) Because of Disability-Based Discrimination

 CPS also has a formal complaint process that begins with filing a complaint with the local unit supervisor before involving the Area Administrator.
 If the Area Administrator does not resolve the issue, a person can contact the Regional Administrator.
 For information about resolving problems and the formal complaint process, a person can call the Children’s Administration Office of Constituent Relations at 1-800-723-4831.
 Contact information for local Children’s Administration offices is available online.

-OFCO investigates complaints that a Washington State agency has acted wrongly or failed to act in cases where a child or family is involved with CPS.
+OFCO investigates complaints alleging that a Washington State agency has acted wrongly or failed to act in cases that involve any child at risk of abuse or neglect or where a child or family is involved with CPS.
 OFCO complaint forms are available online.
 If a person believes that a Washington State agency has placed a child or parent at risk of imminent harm, a person can contact OFCO and ask for immediate help.

 Toll Free: 800-571-7321